isabelpul/hello-world/README.md

 # hello-world
-This repository is for practising the GitHub Flow.
+I'm Isabel Perez-Urria and this repository is for practising the GitHub Flow.